 Pvt.
-William Eugene Adams was born on February 9, 1918, in Larue County, Kentucky, to John and June Adams in Larue County, Kentucky.
+William Eugene Adams was born on February 9, 1919, in Larue County, Kentucky to John Adams and Ruth Robinson-Adams.
 Like many others of the time, he left school after completing grammar school.
 It is known that he worked in forestry for the Civilian Conservation Corps.
 His address was RFD #1 Magnolia, Kentucky.

 A typical day for the soldiers started at 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30.
 Afterward, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.